bibinmjose/bibinmjose.github.io/_posts/2021-03-08-errorblog.md

     return (2*np.sum(np.abs((forecast-target)*((target<=forecast)-q))))
 ```

+The figure below will help us understand the difference in weighting on error for loss calculation.
+They are generted using `quantile_loss`.
+Particularly we should look at the difference in weighting for positive and negative error for a given percentile.
+For percentile `q==0.5`, weigthing in loss function equally penalize both positive and negative errors.
+For the lowest percentile `q==0.0` loss function ignores positive error, the quantile loss make sure that the predicted `0.0`<sup>th</sup> percentile is the lowest expectation.
+Depending on the percentile, the positive and negative error is weighted differently.
+The multiplication by `2` in `quantile_loss` is a convenience which ensures the return of a magnitude of `2 x 0.5 x abs(forecast-target)` for `q==0.5`.

+![Alt text][img_0]

 Given a target value(=5 as _red_ dot), the plots below gives an intuition of quantile-loss and coverage for various predicted distribution(in _blue_) for `percentiles=[0.1,0.3,0.5,0.7,0.9]`.

 ![Alt text][img_1]